Conditional ergodicity in infinite dimension: Examples

 It remains to specify the structure of the forcing $w(t,z)$.
-As in \cite{HM06}, we let $\mathbb{Z}^2_0=\mathbb{Z}^2\backslash \{(0,0)\}=\mathbb{Z}^2_+\cup\mathbb{Z}^2_-$ with $\mathbb{Z}^2_+=\{k\in\mathbb{Z}^2:k^2>0\mbox{ or } k^2=0,~k^1>0\}$ and $\mathbb{Z}^2_-=-\mathbb{Z}^2_+$, and we define the trigonometric basis $f_k(z)=\sin(k\cdot z)$ for $k\in\mathbb{Z}^2_+$ and $f_k(z)=\cos(k\cdot z)$ for $k\in\mathbb{Z}^2_-$.
+As in \cite{HM06}, we let $\mathbb{Z}^2_0=\mathbb{Z}^2\setminus \{(0,0)\}=\mathbb{Z}^2_+\cup\mathbb{Z}^2_-$ with $\mathbb{Z}^2_+=\{k\in\mathbb{Z}^2\dvtx k^2>0\mbox{ or } k^2=0, k^1>0\}$ and $\mathbb{Z}^2_-=-\mathbb{Z}^2_+$, and we define the trigonometric basis $f_k(z)=\sin(k\cdot z)$ for $k\in\mathbb{Z}^2_+$ and $f_k(z)=\cos(k\cdot z)$ for $k\in\mathbb{Z}^2_-$.
 The forcing is now given by

-where $(W_t^k)_{t\ge 0}$, $k\in\mathbb{Z}^2_0$ are independent standard Brownian motions, and we will assume that $\sum_k |k|^2\sigma_k^2<\infty$ (so that the forcing is in $H^1$).
+where $(W_t^k)_{t\ge0}$, $k\in\mathbb{Z}^2_0$, are independent standard Brownian motions, and we will assume that $\sum_k |k|^2\sigma_k^2<\infty$ (so that the forcing is in $H^1$).

 \begin{lem} Let $X_n=v(t_n,\cdot)$.
-Then $(X_n,Y_n)_{n\ge 0}$ defines a nondegenerate hidden Markov model in $H\times\mathbb{R}^{2r}$ that admits an invariant probability. \end{lem}
+Then $(X_n,Y_n)_{n\ge0}$ defines a nondegenerate hidden Markov model in $H\times\mathbb{R}^{2r}$ that admits an invariant probability. \end{lem}

-\begin{proof} It is well known that the stochastic Navier-Stokes equation defines a stochastic flow, see \cite{HM06,KS12} and the references therein.
+\begin{pf} It is well known that the stochastic Navier--Stokes equation defines a stochastic flow; see \cite{HM06,KS12} and the references therein.
 Under our assumptions, this implies that the vorticity equation defines a Markov process in $H$.
-Thus $(X_n,Y_n)_{n\ge 0}$ is evidently a hidden Markov model, and nondegeneracy follows as the observation kernel has a nondegenerate Gaussian density.
-Moreover, as we assumed that $\sum_k|k|^2\sigma_k^2<\infty$, standard Sobolev estimates (for example, \cite[Proposition 2.4.12]{KS12}) show that $v(t,\cdot)\in H^1$ for all $t>0$ a.s.\ for any initial condition $v(0,\cdot)\in H$.
-Thus $u(t,\cdot)= \mathcal{K}v(t,\cdot)\in H^2$ for all $t>0$ a.s., and the observation model is defined as intended.
-The existence of an invariant probability is standard (for example, \cite{DZ96,KS12}). \end{proof}
+Thus $(X_n,Y_n)_{n\ge0}$ is evidently a hidden Markov model, and nondegeneracy follows as the observation kernel has a nondegenerate Gaussian density.
+Moreover, as we assumed that $\sum_k|k|^2\sigma_k^2<\infty$, standard Sobolev estimates (e.g., \cite{KS12}, Proposition~2.4.12) show that $v(t,\cdot)\in H^1$ for all $t>0$ a.s. for any initial condition $v(0,\cdot)\in H$.
+Thus, $u(t,\cdot)= \mathcal{K}v(t,\cdot)\in H^2$ for all $t>0$ a.s., and the observation model is defined as intended.
+The existence of an invariant probability is standard (e.g., \cite{DZ96,KS12}). \end{pf}